 First, we train the baseline and DomEmb(avg) on out-of-domain data.
 Since these initial models are identical to the ones in the zero-resource setup, we reuse them.
 We then continue training on the corresponding in-domain data.
-Table 7 shows the results for TED domain adaptation.
-Fine-tuning the baseline and DomEmb(avg) on TED improves BLEU by 3.2 and 2.8 respectively.
-DomEmb(avg) performs better on TED than SentBase.
-Table 8 shows results for PatTR.
-Continued training on PatTR with SentBase obtains 34.4 BLEU, a large improvement over the out-of-domain model.
-Finetuning DomEmb(avg) on PatTR obtains the same score.
-The results are unsurprising because our model is tailored to multi-domain setups and is unlikely to contribute to large improvements in a single-domain scenario.
+Table 7 shows the results for PatTR.
+Fine-tuning the baseline and DomEmb(avg) on PatTR improves BLEU by a large margin, both obtaining 34.4 BLEU.
+The results are unsurprising because our model is tailored to multi-domain setups and is unlikely to contribute to large improvements when fine-tuning on a single domain.
+Identifying the domain in such a case is trivial and using large context should not be helpful.

 The strengths of our approach come to light by comparing it against SentBase in an ensembling scenario as in Freitag and Al-Onaizan (2016).
-We ensemble DomEmb(avg) trained on out-of-domain data with DomEmb(avg) fine-tuned on indomain data and do the same for SentBase.
-The DomEmb(avg) ensemble is better than the Sent-Base ensemble on all domains.
-Table 7 and Table 8 show that the joint score improves by 0.4 BLEU.
+We ensemble DomEmb(avg) trained on out-ofdomain data with DomEmb(avg) fine-tuned on indomain data and do the same for SentBase.
+The DomEmb(avg) ensemble is better than the Sent-Base ensemble on all domains and on joint BLEU.
+Similar results are obtained when fine-tuning on TED which are shown in Table 8.